How Do I Prevent Fleas And Ticks On My Puppy?

 Regular cleaning and maintenance of your indoor environment are essential in preventing flea and tick infestations.
 Vacuuming your home frequently, especially areas where your puppy spends most of their time, can effectively remove any eggs or larvae that may be present.
 Pay extra attention to carpets, rugs, upholstery, and crevices where these parasites are likely to hide.

 Wash your puppy's bedding and any removable fabrics in hot water regularly to eliminate any fleas or ticks that may have hitched a ride.
-Using a pet-safe and effective flea spray or powder on carpets and can further prevent infestations by killing any remaining parasites.
+Using a pet-safe and effective flea spray or powder on carpets and furniture can further prevent infestations by killing any remaining parasites.

 Additionally, consider using flea and tick preventive measures in specific areas of your home.
 Applying insect growth regulators or using flea traps can help control the population of these pests and prevent their multiplication.